 On the other hand, his rich dad (his best friend’s dad) believes in pursuing “financial literacy” through experience and self-learning.

-His rich dad is not a fan of formal education, nor does he take the linear approach to make money (i.e. hourly wage, salary, etc.).
+His rich dad is not a fan of formal education, nor does he take the linear approach to making money (i.e., hourly wage, salary, etc.).
 His approach is non-linear, smart, and efficient.

 Kiyosaki’s rich dad says it’s unfortunate that school doesn’t teach or train us on how we should manage our money to improve our lives.

-Generally speaking, we were raised to believe that talking about money is a taboo.
+Generally speaking, we were raised to believe that talking about money is taboo.
 No one likes to talk about money.
-And that’s why most Americans don’t have enough savings to cover $1,000 in emergencies.
+And that’s why 57% of Americans don’t have enough savings to cover $1,000 in emergencies.
 Yikes!

 Instead, we’re taught (by poor dad) that money is evil, that it’s the root cause of all problems, that it’s here to destroy your life, and that you don’t need much money to live.
 Blah, blah, blah.
 Yeah, I’ve heard enough of those excuses.

-Rich dad would argue that money is a tool and it just magnifies who you are.
-It shouldn’t change a person.
+Rich dad would argue that money is a tool, and it just magnifies who you are.
+It shouldn’t change or control a person.
 Instead, it should allow you to buy back time and improve your life.

 But that state of happiness doesn’t last very long.